anbagam1999/web/about-us/amenities.md

 </section><section>

-# Biogas Plant

-Anbagam has an in-house biogas plant which partially takes care of the energy required for cooking fuel.
-The cow shed provides the raw material which is then stored in a compost pit to form the natural gas.

-</section><section>

 # Garden

 Anbagam is surrounded by trees and plants which are tended by the mentally ill destitutes as a past time.
 The garden is planned aesthetically and reflects the hard work of the mentally ill destitutes.
+There is an organic vegetable garden from where the needs of our home are partially fulfilled

 </section><section>